AR2202/Colourful/README.md

 * end is a mandatory keyword
 * = is a mandatory assignment operator

+newName is not checked for being a valid name commonly used for a colour in English or any other natural language.
+It should not be a substring or superstring of another colour as this would lead to unexpected behaviour.

 ## Semantics

 The semantics of Colourful are based on combinators from combinatory logic, with the following differences:
 * in accordance with the theme of the jam, the program is evaluated end to start, so evaluation happens right to left
 * there are no parentheses

 ### No errors or exceptions

 Every possible string is a valid Colourful program, there are no errors or exceptions.
 Due to the absence of any static checks, it is very difficult to write correct programs.
 The user interface of the compiler could through exceptions, though, if e.g. the user attempts to compile a file that doesn't exist.